Jump to section

-In the midst of the Great Resignation, employers can no longer ignore the importance of mental health in the workplace.
-Many employees are leaving companies due to burnout and a lack of mental health awareness, resources, and support.
+Employers can no longer ignore the importance of mental health in the workplace, as employees continue to leave companies due to burnout and a lack of mental health awareness, resources, and support.

 Knowing how to begin this monumental task may feel challenging.
 By starting small, and prioritizing a mentally healthy HR department first, you can create the ripple effects that ultimately lead to a mentally healthier workplace for all.

 Here are a few steps you can take to get started.

 Your department signals to the rest of the company how employees and team members should be treated.
 It's important to uphold a high standard of conduct within your team, and be clear about behavioral expectations.

 Immediately investigate any reports of harassment or other inappropriate behavior within the workplace, and take these incidents seriously.
 This signals to the entire company that the health and safety of every employee is important.

 It can also increase psychological safety, therefore reducing mental health concerns among any employees who are feeling unsafe.

 More knowledge-based workers are putting in even longer hours since the pandemic, blurring the lines between work and home.
 Hourly paid workers have also suffered from extended hours and workforces stretched thin.

 Extended work hours and the erosion of work/life boundaries consistently contributes to poor mental health and negative health outcomes like occupational injuries, hypertension, and depression.

 Set an example within your HR department to honor and observe healthy work hours.
 For example, employees should not be expected to work on their days off or respond to emails outside office hours.